omiejung01/MyMoviePY/README.md

 # MyMoviePY
-This is for my MoviePY application
+This is for my MoviePY application, Add Border 01